09Jeanette/09Jeanette/README.md

 ## 👋 Hi there, I'm Jeanette Kgabe!

 ### 💡 About Me
 I'm a Computer Science graduate from Tshwane University of Technology, currently pursuing an Advanced Diploma in Computer Science.
-I am also a Mobile and Web Developer Trainee at **mLab - CodeTribe Academy** 🚀.
 Passionate about building scalable and user-friendly applications, I continuously explore new technologies and improve my skills.
 I thrive in collaborative environments and enjoy solving complex problems with elegant solutions.

 With a strong passion for building scalable, user-friendly, and high-performance applications, I continuously explore new technologies to enhance my skills and stay up to date with the ever-evolving tech industry.